ramkrishnajana/agentic-server-platform-poc/QUICKSTART.md

 docker-compose up -d
 ```

-This starts:
+This builds and starts:
 - **plugin-gateway** (port 8080) - Entry point
 - **java-runtime-supervisor** (port 9091) - Java worker manager
 - **python-runtime-supervisor** (port 9092) - Python worker manager

+⏱️ **Wait 10-15 seconds** for all services to initialize.

-### 3. Verify Services are Running
+### 4. Verify Services are Running

 ```bash
 docker-compose ps
 ```

-You should see 3 containers running:
+You should see 3 containers running with "Up" status:
 ```
 NAME                        STATUS
 plugin-gateway              Up